Tonheuru/pti/intro_to_programming/backend.md

 Go was invented just a few years ago, in the internet age.
 It has all the functionality needed to create network servers built in.

+An API server is a web server that returns data in a machine-readable format.
+In contrast, a web server returns data in a human-readable format.
+First, we are going to create a simple API server.

 <a textrun="create-file">

 Create a file **hello-server.go** with the content: